 TextExpander Too Expensive?
 5 Alternatives Worth Considering in 2026

-TextExpander is one of the most recognised text expansion tools, but it's also one of the most expensive.
+TextExpander is a widely-used text expansion tool.
 On annual billing (figures below from TextExpander’s pricing page, verified April 2026), the Individual plan is about $3.33/month, Business about $8.33/month per user, and Growth about $10.83/month per user — still a significant stack for teams when alternatives cover similar workflows for less.

 Here's a clear breakdown of what TextExpander costs, what you're paying for, and five alternatives worth switching to.